pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 SOPs serve three critical functions: **Consistency** (everyone does it the same way), **Scalability** (processes work at any volume), and **Sustainability** (knowledge persists beyond individuals).
 In a 365-year Legacy, SOPs ensure that the wisdom of today becomes the standard of tomorrow, and the excellence of one generation becomes the foundation of the next.

 This chapter covers the complete SOP lifecycle: development, documentation, implementation, training, maintenance, and continuous improvement.
-Every process in your empireâ€”from client onboarding to financial reporting, from service delivery to team managementâ€”should have a documented, tested, and continuously improved SOP.
+Every process in your empire—from client onboarding to financial reporting, from service delivery to team management—should have a documented, tested, and continuously improved SOP.

 ## 40.1 SOP Development Framework